Rise & shine, Elves, you've got a long journey ahead.

 Important Haircut: Lúthien gives herself one when she needs to escape from the treehouse her father's locked her up in: She magically lets her dark hair grow impossibly long, cuts it, and makes a rope to escape the treehouse and a cloak of super-camouflage.

 Maeglin lusted after his first cousin, Idril.
 Idril, however, is squicked by this (Eldar normally don't marry kin so close), and her rejection leaves him bitter; this becomes the seed of Gondolin's downfall.
-Which is weird when you consider that the latest and arguably most canonically correct version of Galadriel and Celeborn had them as first, not second cousins, so maybe the Eldar not wedding with kin so near only counts if it's not mutual.
-Not that the legendarium is self-consistent, or anything.

 How about asking Tar-Míriel for her opinion on this?
 Ar-Pharazôn, you bastard.